pkoprov/MobileRobot/README.md

 - FeatherWing VMOT → 6–12V motor supply
 - Add 4.7k–10kΩ pull-up resistors to SDA/SCL if needed for I²C stability
 - ESP32 TX/RX (D6/D7) → Jetson GPIO RX/TX (8/10)
+- **Battery Voltage Sense**: A voltage divider (e.g., 43kΩ + 10kΩ) connected between motor supply (+12V) and an analog pin (e.g., A0/GPIO2) to monitor battery voltage
+- **GND Jumper**: Ensure the battery/motor GND and ESP32 GND are connected (a common ground is required for stable voltage measurement and signal logic)

+> ⚠️ Note: Without a shared GND between motor power and ESP32, voltage readings will be inaccurate and communication may fail.

 ---